alerque/unicode-title-case/README.md

 Unicode titlecasing operations for chars and strings.
 This crate supports the additional functionality needed to handle TR and AZ locales.

+Note this crate operates on strings as single words or tokens; it does not handle the gramatical rules to title-case longer strings of text.
+To handle prose such as titles, see the [decasify](https://github.com/alerque/decasify) crate.
+It uses this crate for re-casing each word, but additionally looks for gramatical clues in the context of longer strings and applies language specific style guides, including Turkish support.

 ## Usage

 ### Chars